dxps/slideshow_template1/readme.md

 Use `./show.sh` for having the result open in a browser and automatically reloaded on content changes.

 Start writing on `slides.md` file and enjoy the experience!

+`print.sh` could be used for generating the PDF version of the slides.
+Look into it for updating some variables before usage.
+This usage will be improved.
+Currently, `print` directory includes the generated output as an example.